doingcloudright/airship.tf/guide/ecs_service/iam.md

     # The SSM paths for which the service will be allowed to ssm:GetParameter and ssm:GetParametersByPath on
     # ssm_paths = ["shared_domain","application_specific_name"]
     ssm_paths = ["${module.global_kms.name}", "${module.demo_kms.name}"]
+    # We can disable the policy creation by setting ssm_enabled to true
+    # ssm_enabled = false
   }
 ```